psychemedia/island-storynotes/piedPiperNewtown/newtown_additional.md

 Newtown was originally created as a new town by the Bishop of Winchester in 1254.

-An archaeological survey of Newtown was produced by the *Extensive Urban Survey - Hampshire and the Isle of Wight*, Dave Hopkins, 2004, [https://doi.org/10.5284/1000227](https://archaeologydataservice.ac.uk/archives/view/hampshire_eus_2003/) [Newtown specifics](https://archaeologydataservice.ac.uk/archives/view/hampshire_eus_2003/downloads.cfm?REDSQUIDARCHIVES_a4d34cc3-1b46-45fd-8730-d8b590a8a137_0&area1=isle_of_wight&area2=newtown).
+An archaeological survey of Newtown was produced by Hampshire County Council and English Heritage and published as *Extensive Urban Survey - Hampshire and the Isle of Wight*, Dave Hopkins, 2004, [https://doi.org/10.5284/1000227](https://archaeologydataservice.ac.uk/archives/view/hampshire_eus_2003/) [Newtown specifics](https://archaeologydataservice.ac.uk/archives/view/hampshire_eus_2003/downloads.cfm?REDSQUIDARCHIVES_a4d34cc3-1b46-45fd-8730-d8b590a8a137_0&area1=isle_of_wight&area2=newtown).

 ```{admonition} Extensive Urban Survey - Location & History, Newtown
 :class: dropdown